 Dawn-joy is autistic, and her assistance dog, Lucy Like-a-Charm, provides mitigation support for Dawn’s sensory anxiety.
-Rescued from the cruel Greyhound racing industry in Australia, Lucy is now Dawn’s closest and most trusted companion, creative muse, and research assistant, creating for Dawn an oasis of calm in the midst of the overwhelming cacophony of life in a frenetic cityscape, and a crucial source of strength for her many ventures far and wide.
+Rescued from the cruel Greyhound racing industry in Australia, Lucy is now Dawn’s closest and most trusted companion, muse and research assistant, creating for Dawn an oasis of calm in the midst of the overwhelming cacophony of a frenetic cityscape, and a crucial source of strength for her many ventures far and wide.

 Dr. Leong has a Masters of Philosophy in music composition, and a PhD in Autism, Neurodiversity and Multi-Art Praxis, for which she was conferred the 2016 Dean’s Award for Excellence in Postgraduate Research from UNSW Art & Design, Australia, an honour given to only one top candidate per year.
 Dawn-joy was also awarded the Arts in Society International Excellence Award in 2013, for her paper, “Art in a Hidden World – creative process and invisible anomaly”.
 She has published, performed and exhibited her transdisciplinary work in the United Kingdom, Hong Kong, Australia, South Korea and Singapore; and has been interviewed by and featured in multiple media networks in Australia and Singapore, including SBS Australia, ABC Australia, The Conversation, Artlink and the Straits Times, Channel News Asia, threesixzero films, Pets Magazine and Cleo.

 Since returning to Singapore in late 2016, Dawn-joy has engaged passionately in disability advocacy and mentoring of future disabled leaders in their chosen fields of practice.
 Her most recent and ongoing volunteering projects are all ground-breaking ‘firsts’ in Singapore.